isomerpages/mti-osir/pages/Significant Investments Review Act.md

 description: Description of the Significant Investments Review Act
 ---
 <h4><strong>What is the Significant Investments Review Act?</strong></h4>
+<p>As an open economy, we can be vulnerable to actors that may seek to undermine
+our national security interests through ownership and control of critical business entities.
+For Singapore to remain open and attract new investments, it is important to have adequate and effective investment management measures to safeguard our national security, and to ensure our economy remains resilient.&nbsp;</p>
 <p>The Significant Investments Review Act (SIRA) is an Act that protects
-the national security interests of Singapore by regulating significant investments in, and control of, critical entities.</p>
+the national security interests of Singapore by regulating significant investments in, and control of, critical entities.
+The Act sets out an investment management regime, which applies to both local and foreign investors, thereby providing a level playing field for all investors.
-<p>For Singapore to remain open and attract new investments,</p>
-<p>It is therefore important to have adequate and effective investment management
-measures to safeguard our national security, and to ensure our economy remails resilient.</p>
-<p>This will provide businesses and investors with continued confidence in
-Singapore as a stable, trusted, and well-connected global business and investment hub.</p>
-<p></p>
-<p>e must remain open and continue to attract new investments, so as to grow
-our economy and create good opportunities for our businesses and our people.</p>
-<p>&nbsp;Doing so will give our investors and businesses added confidence
-in our economy and our ability to respond to emerging challenges.</p>
-<p>&nbsp;</p>
-<p>8.
-Indeed, as an open economy, we can be vulnerable to actors that may
-seek to undermine our national security interests through ownership and control of critical business entities.&nbsp;</p>
-<p>5.
-However, we also recognise that the world has become increasingly complex,
-and the economic environment more uncertain and challenging, creating new risks and vulnerabilities.&nbsp;</p>
-<p>&nbsp;</p>
-<p></p>
-<p></p>
-<p></p>
-<p></p>
-<p>6.
-We must constantly review and update our regulatory regime, to keep
-pace with the changes in the global economic landscape and to strengthen the resilience of our economy in the face of new threats.&nbsp;</p>
-<p>The Act sets out an investment management regime, which applies to both
-local and foreign investors, thereby providing a level playing field for all investors.
 SIRA complements existing sectoral legislation by regulating entities which are not adequately covered under these legislation.</p>
+<p>This will provide businesses and investors with added confidence in Singapore
+as a stable, trusted, and well-connected global business and investment hub.</p>
 <p>Click to access the following via Singapore Statutes Online:</p>
 <ol data-tight="true" class="tight">
 <li>